Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 * I also plan to develop a club logo and replace the rudimentary D15 Movie Lovers heading on each of the PP1, PP2, PP4 and PP5 projects.

 * The product descriptions accompanying each product was copied from Amazon.
 I would prefer to take the time to write up my own product descriptions for each stock item.

+* Fixing the Nav Bar for Mobile devices.
+While in its current state it is fully functional It looks uneven and needs further development to align across the top of the header.

 ## <u>Testing</u>